2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 #### The Florin

-The history of money dates back to the 13th century in Italy, specifically in Florence.
+The history of money dates back to the 13th century in Italy, specifically in the city of Florence.
 At that time, the florin and bills of exchange were common.
 A notable example is the florin, adorned with the figure of Saint John the Baptist.

 ![image](assets/fr/067.webp)